<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 11) Lee-Fendall House Museum and Garden

 Another popular historical site, the Lee-Fendall House Museum and Garden, operates educational programs to showcase the people who lived and worked on the property between 1785 and 1969.
-Upcoming exhibits include: Under the Same Roof: Enslaved and Free Servants at Lee-Fendall, Virtue and Vice: The Women of Lee-Fendall, and Beyond the Battlefield: A Civil War Walking Tour of Alexandria.
+Many visitors come to see the permanent exhibit, John L. Lewis: Public Figure, Private Man.

 12) National Inventors Hall of Fame

-Dedicated to school-aged children’s education through creative STEM activities, the museum is conveniently located in the United States Patent and Trademark Office.
-The museum produces popular education programs starting as early as kindergarten and carries through high school education.
+The museum is conveniently located in the United States Patent and Trademark Office and is dedicated to educating school-aged children through creative STEM activities.
+It produces popular education programs starting as early as kindergarten and continuing through high school.

-As you can see, there’s plenty of opportunities to explore, especially as Covid-19 restrictions are lifted.
-These museums are ready and waiting to welcome guests again, so be sure to stay connected with their social media for special events and re-opening schedules.
+As you can see, there are plenty of opportunities to explore Alexandria’s museums.
+These museums are ready and waiting to welcome guests, so check their social media for special events and opening schedules.

 Dawn M. Smith